Information on Renter’s and Homestead Tax Credit in Wisconsin

-If you’re new to renting or this is the first time hearing about the Renter’s or Homestead Tax Credits, we encourage you to give this post a read.
-It includes information on:
+If you’re new to renting or this is the first time hearing about the Renter’s or Homestead Tax Credits and the School Property Tax Credit, this includes information on:

-- The amount of money you can receive from the credits
+- The amount of money you can receive from each of the credits

 - Instructions and forms for applying for the Renter’s and Homestead Tax Credit

 2016 UPDATE: No changes!